tobybreckon/fire-detection-cnn/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+< insert a clear and concise description of what the bug is >.

 **To Reproduce: (please complete the following information):**
-Steps to reproduce the behavior in the Linux terminal:
+< insert steps to reproduce the behavior in the Linux/Unix terminal >
 ```
 user@hostname[~] ....
 ```

 **Error output received**
-A clear and concise description of what you expected to happen.
+< insert a clear and concise description of what you expected to happen/see >

 **Computing Environment (please complete the following information):**
  - OS: [e.g. Linux Ubuntu 18....
 LTS ]